 Dinner

 Single supplement.
-Having your own private room costs €350.
+Having your private room for 10 nights costs €450.

-8 days
+11 days

-Price of the tour includes accommodation in a twin room.
+The price of the tour includes accommodation in a twin room.

 If you are a solo traveler, you will be sharing the room with another like-minded traveler from the group.
-We always try to group people of same gender and age together but note that this won’t always be the case.
-Moreover, in the hypothetical case there weren’t perfect pairs, one of the rooms would be a triple room.
+We always try to group people of same gender and age together but note that this can’t always be the case.

-If you wanted to have your own single room, you will have to pay an additional €350.
+If you want to have your own single room, you will have to pay an additional €450.

 All European Union passport holders, and also the United States (yes, Americans can travel to Iraq), United Kingdom, Russia, China, Japan, South Korea, Canada, Australia, New Zealand, and Switzerland